YAcademy-Residents/Proxies-website/pages/Proxies-List.md

 > Is that a beacon in your proxy or are you just happy to see me? 🤔

 Most proxies discussed so far store the implementation contract address in the proxy contract storage.
 The Beacon pattern, popularized by [Dharma](https://github.com/dharma-eng/dharma-smart-wallet/blob/master/contracts/proxies/smart-wallet/UpgradeBeaconProxyV1.sol) in 2019, stores the address of the implementation contract in a separate "beacon" contract.
-The address of the beacon is stored in the proxy contract.
-To save gas, the proxy often stores the beacon address immutably.
+The address of the beacon is stored in the proxy contract using [EIP-1967](https://eips.ethereum.org/EIPS/eip-1967) storage pattern.

 With other types of proxies, when the implementation contract is upgraded, all of the proxies need to be updated.
 However, with the Beacon proxy, only the beacon contract itself needs to be updated.

-EIP-1967 also references a Beacon address slot.
+Both the beacon address on the proxy as well as the implementation contract address on the beacon are settable by admin.
+This allows for many powerful combinations when dealing with large quantities of proxy contracts that need to be grouped in different ways.

 **Implementation address** - Located in a unique storage slot in the beacon contract.
 The beacon address lives in a unique storage slot in the proxy contract.